swfiua/blume/doc/anpftu/april1.rst

 Now imagine a space with high frequency, low amplitude oscillations, in each of three orthogonal directions, then I think that is what we have as inertial frames.
-These oscillations pass through, or rather define, space time, as waves.
+These oscillations pass through, or rather define, space time, as waves, at the speed of light.

 Most of the energy is in an extremely high frequency oscillation that drives the rotations of matter.